 Everyone experiences physical pain at some point in time.
 Although unwelcomed, pain is an extremely important bodily function vital to our health.

-There are a several misconceptions regarding pain and what it actually means.
+There are several misconceptions regarding pain and what it actually means.
 Here are 6 rules of pain.

 - Pain is an output of the brain.